 The African penguin, besides its second name – black-footed, has another nickname – the donkey penguin.
 He got this name because of the roaring sounds that he makes during the wooing.

-It is believed that it was the African penguins who first came in contact with the man.
+It is believed that it was the African penguins, which you observe in online cam, who first came in contact with the man.
 And, of course, this happened due to the fact they live in a more accessible place – in South Africa.
 Other penguins live in far and cold Antarctica.
 Unfortunately, the meeting with people had a bad effect on the African penguins’ number.

 The population of such beautiful wild mammals as African penguins, which you can easily watch in live webcam, unfortunately, is decreasing.
 Therefore, world Zoos, including the San Diego Zoo, are trying to do everything necessary to save the penguins.